perladvent/perldotcom/content/legacy/_pub_2010_04_inside-perl-512.md

 **Improved Package Version Syntax**
 -----------------------------------

 In previous versions of Perl 5, individual packages set their version numbers by manipulating the package global variable `$VERSION`.
-There were few rules for what this variable contained or how to parse this version number, and toolchain modules such as [ExtUtils::MakeMaker]({{<mcpan "ExtUtils::MakeMaker" >}}) and [Module::Build]({{<mcpan "Module::Build" >}}) have to perform several contortions to parse them with any degree of accuracy.
-David Golden's [Version Numbers Should Be Boring](http://www.dagolden.com/index.php/369/version-numbers-should-be-boring/" >}}) gives copious detail on how to do version numbers right, if you can't use 5.12.
+There were few rules for what this variable contained or how to parse this version number, and toolchain modules such as [ExtUtils::MakeMaker](https://metacpan.org/pod/ExtUtils::MakeMaker) and [Module::Build](https://metacpan.org/pod/Module::Build) have to perform several contortions to parse them with any degree of accuracy.
+David Golden's [Version Numbers Should Be Boring](http://www.dagolden.com/index.php/369/version-numbers-should-be-boring/) gives copious detail on how to do version numbers right, if you can't use 5.12.

-An addition to the core [version]({{<mcpan "version" >}}) module enables a feature called "strict version numbers", where these numbers conform to a few guidelines.
-The most important rule is that version numbers must be standard numbers with one decimal point (`1.23`" >}}) *or* version strings (`v1.234.5`).
+An addition to the core [version](https://metacpan.org/pod/version) module enables a feature called "strict version numbers", where these numbers conform to a few guidelines.
+The most important rule is that version numbers must be standard numbers with one decimal point (`1.23`) *or* version strings (`v1.234.5`).

 You may only use strict version numbers with the new package version syntax: